nyc-crh/site/content/plain-text/proposal-independent-district-harlem.md

 For many years the civi 1 ri9hts movement in America addressed itself singlemindedly to one problem: the desegregation of all aspects of American society.
-This goal was predicated on the idea that as an American the black man had every right to participate -,ithout restrictions in all segments of the society.
+This goal was predicated on the idea that as an American the black man had every right to participate without restrictions in all segments of the society.
 There can be no question that in the early days of the movement many gains were made: It is now possible for a black man to travel Scuth without having to sleep and eat ,n his car.
 It is now possible for a few carefully